Heilpraktikerin for Psychotherapy in Munich

 Since moving to Munich in 2014, I have worked at a counselling agency and a psychiatric clinic.
 I’ve been providing coaching for clients around the world via Skype since 2014.
 In 2016 I opened my private practice for english speaking residents of Munich.

 I first studied Psychology at Bates College, and later completed my Masters in Clinical Social Work, at Smith School for Social Work in Northampton, Massachusetts.
 I first began providing group and individual psychotherapy for Veterans in Bedford, MA.
 I later worked as an individual and group therapist within a day-treatment program at Brigham and Women’s Faulkner Hospital in Boston.

 To read more about my thoughts on psychotherapy, click here for an interview with me.

-My passion for coaching is driven largely by my clinical training and my therapeutic roll in a short-term psychiatric program in the U.S. I worked with individuals of all ages who chose to take time out of their routine in search of a significant life change.
-I learned that this experience creates a perfect “time-out” to rethink priorities and realign them according to each person’s core values.
-For example, when clients lose a job or retire, they are given an important opportunity to use this “road-block” as a chance to consider new directions as they prioritize their mental and physical health.
-Through this work, I have seen that choosing to live authentically and according to our values leads to a happier and more rewarding life.
+My passion for coaching is driven largely by my clinical work in a short-term psychiatric program in the U.S. I worked with individuals of all ages who chose to take time out of their routine in search of a significant life change.
+I saw that this program created the necessary “time-out” to rethink and realign priorities.
+For example, when clients lose a job or retire, they are given an important opportunity to use this “road-block.”
+With the right reframing techniques, one can see this obstacle or “problem” as a chance to focus on values of health and redirect to take balance and well-being into account.
+Through this work, I have seen that choosing to live according to our values leads to a happier and more rewarding life.
 It is this sense of wholeness and fulfilment that many of us strive for which inspires my coaching practice.